ChenXiaoman/ding-food/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Ding!
 Stall App
 * [ ] ding-base library

-## What kind of issue is this about?
+## What kind of pull request is this about?

 * [ ] New Feature
 * [ ] Bug